-Can Federal Workers Strike To End The Shutdown?
-Here Are The Rules
+Here's Why Federal Workers Probably Can't Strike To End The Shutdown

 There is likely no one actively benefitting from the ongoing partial government shutdown, but the people feeling it most keenly are the 800,000 federal employees who aren't getting paid.
 420,000 of these employees are deemed "essential," meaning that they still have to come into work, even though they won't receive their normal paychecks because of it.
 The question has arisen, then, of whether these essential federal workers could strike to end the shutdown — but the answer isn't entirely clear.

 “People will start to get eviction notices from apartment complexes, late fees on most bills,” said a Democratic lawmaker who raised the idea, according to the Washington Post.
 In a tough situation like that, could the workers themselves actually take the shutdown into their own hands?
 As the Post put it, perhaps air traffic controllers or TSA employees could force Trump's hand by striking and essentially grounding all air traffic.

 While there's no news of an actual strike in the works, a PR official for TSA tweeted out a telling statistic about the agency's rate of unplanned absences.